 Where is Harrisburg?

-When we discuss Harrisburg, we are looking also at the broader metropolitan areas in Dauphin and Cumberland county across the river.
+When we discuss Harrisburg, we are looking also at the broader metropolitan areas in Dauphin and Cumberland county.
 This area includes well known, picturesque locations such as Hershey, and more notorious locations such as Three-Mile Island.
+Across the river are Camp Hill and Mechanicsburg, with Carlisle more on the edge of the urbanized area.

-Aside from the beltway around Harrisburg, the area is served by Interstate 76, Interstate 81, and PA 322.
+Aside from the beltway around Harrisburg, the area is served by Interstate 76, Interstate 81, and PA 322 among others.
 These all run roughly east to west through the area.
 Interstate 83 connects the Harrisburg area and York.
 The metro also has an international airport in Middletown, and is served by Amtrak.
 The metro, via route 283, connects with Lancaster county.

 What is SWOT?